SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 ```

 ### Uploading data to iRODS

 We can put a single file into our home-collection or a designated collection.

 ```
 iput -K aliceInWonderland-DE.txt.utf-8
 ```

 The flag *-K* triggers the calculation and verification of a checksum, in this case an MD5 checksum.
 Now upload a collection to iRODS:

 ```
 iput -r -K aliceInWonderland lewiscarroll/book-aliceInWonderland
 ```
-The option *K* triggers the calculation of checksums and verifies them upon upload.

 ### Logical and physical namespaces in iRODS

-The *ils* command gives you an option to extract the physical location of a file:
+The *ils* command gives you an option to extract the physical location of a
+file with the *-L* flag:

 ```
 ils -L -r lewiscarroll/book-aliceInWonderland
 ```

-You will see some output like:
+You will see some output similar to:

 ```
 alice               0 demoResc           29 2016-08-23.09:04